Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

 The load value reported e.g. by the 'top' utility should not exceed the number of CPU cores in the system.
 If this happens, the performance of the system can dramatically drop.

 ### Remote Service Access
-Check that the HTTP port (80) is open and accessible from all the networks from which POI-DP will be used.
+Check that the HTTP port (80) [HTTPS port (443) in a secure server] is open and accessible from all the networks from which POI-DP will be used.

 ### I/O flows
-All the incoming and outgoing data of the POI Data Provider will go through TCP port 80.
+All the incoming and outgoing data of the POI Data Provider will go through TCP port 80 [SSL port 443 in a secure server].
 The size of the flow is entirely dependant on the usage of the service, e.g. number of users.

 ## Updating Database to R5.1
 The language key for the non-language-specific strings is changed from <code>""</code> to <code>"__"</code> (two underscore characters.
 The reason is that the MongoDB database does not like zero-length keys.
 The keys in databases that are created with earlier versions of the POI-DP can be updated using the following command: